Agrifina Circle: History

-The Agrifina Circle was intended to be a grand civic plaza surrounded by the planned Capitol Building and five wedge-shaped buildings which included the Finance and Agriculture Buildings, according to the Burnham Plan of Manila by American architect Daniel Burnham.
+The Agrifina Circle was intended to be a grand civic plaza surrounded by the planned Capitol Building and five wedge-shaped buildings, which included the Finance and Agriculture Buildings, according to the Burnham Plan of Manila by American architect Daniel Burnham.

 After World War II, when it was decided that the capital of the Philippines was to be moved to Quezon City, the then-plaza was converted into a roundabout.
-Vehicular traffic was allowed in road until the late 1960s when Rizal Park was consolidated and most roads going through the park were pedestrianized.
-A globe fountain and skating rink was installed at the central island.
+Vehicular traffic was allowed on the road until the late 1960s when Rizal Park was consolidated, and most roads going through the park were pedestrianized.
+A globe fountain and skating rink were installed on the central island.

-There were plans to construct Luneta Tower, a 390 m observation tower, at the Agrifina Circle for the Centennial celebration of Philippine Independence in 1998.
-The decision to build the tower at the site, however, was controversial and the plan was eventually shelved.
+There were plans to construct Luneta Tower, a 390 m observation tower, at the Agrifina Circle for the Centennial Celebration of Philippine Independence in 1998.
+However, the decision to build the tower at the site was controversial, and the plan was eventually shelved.

-In 1998, the Binhi ng Kalayaan Monument replaced the fountain but the skating rink remained.
-The monument was later moved to a barren area of Rizal Park in 2004 and was replaced by Sentinel of Freedom, a monument dedicated to Lapulapu.
+By 2000, the Binhi ng Kalayaan Monument had replaced the fountain, but the skating rink remained.
+The monument was later moved to a barren area of Rizal Park in 2004 and was replaced by the Statue of the Sentinel of Freedom, a monument dedicated to Lapulapu.